Egorikhin/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/ajs-to-a-providers/app.module.ts" region="register" header="app.module.ts">
 </code-example>

-Then use the service inside your component by injecting it in the component constructor using its class as a type annotation:
+Then use the service inside your component by injecting it in the component letructor using its class as a type annotation:

 <code-example path="upgrade-module/src/app/ajs-to-a-providers/hero-detail.component.ts" header="hero-detail.component.ts">
 </code-example>